 Some organizations may have several product catalogues.
 Each catalogue is represented by an instance in the Playboard.
 You can have as many instances as catalogues you have access to.

 The left-side menu serves as the entry point for all of the Playboard’s tools and features (B).
 The menu is divided by two tabs: Search and Navigation.
 Each of them have their own set of tools.
 Use the arrow icon on the upper right side of the menu to collapse or expand it.

 According to your role, you may have access to different features, and have permissions to perform certain actions.
-See Permissions to learn more.
+See Notes on Playboard permissions to learn more.

 Analytics: Provides useful metrics and KPIs to view users, queries, and sessions in your search.
 Analytics includes the Overall and Queries reports.